jonniedarko/ng-macro/post.md

 navigate to out test url in mycase this was "localhost/ng-macro/test"

-Bam! now we are actually test our controller, very basic at moment, so lets throw in a few tests to see we can set our models and use our controllers functions...
+Bam! now we are actually testing our controller, very basic at moment, so lets throw in a few tests to see if we can set our models and use our controllers functions...

 ```js